 We structure our courses to be flexible to suit the individuals specific learning needs.
 This flexibility means that each person is given the maximum opportunity to learn new skills leading to awards and qualifications.

 We use individual Learning Plans to help individuals make choices about their long-term goals and access advice, information and opportunities within their communities.
 We develop lie skills, health, wellbeing and independent living skills.

 Through our Support Services, we have the potential to make a real and positive change in the community.
 This is one of our key areas of focus here at Bright Opportunities CIC and Bright Opportunities Enabling Services Ltd, and a source of much success for our Non-Profit Organization.
 Get in touch with us today and see how you can lend a helping hand with this program.

-We a hire bus and with staff care make visits to local attractions, sports events, bowling, farm visits, Chatsworth, driving range, museums, wildlife trust walks and activities, farmers’ and Christmas markets.
+We have a minibus and with staff care make visits to local attractions, sports events, bowling, farm visits, Chatsworth, driving range, museums, wildlife trust walks and activities, farmers’ and Christmas markets.

 This provides adults with learning disabilities with the opportunity to learn and develop.